I need creativity like I need to breathe. I love making things, especially for the kids.

-Welcome, you’ve arrived at this web page because you’re a speed-demon, a motor-head, an avid DIYer looking for the next project, or you have kids and you want to please them big time.
+Welcome, you’ve arrived at this article because you’re a speed-demon, a motor-head, an avid DIYer looking for the next project, or you have kids and you want to please them big time.

 Go-carts—or go-karts if you prefer—fulfill all those appetites and come in flavours catering for most tastes.
 For this article, I’m going to extend the definition to include buggies as well.

 Of course, not all flavours are equal.
 As such, care must be taken in selecting the one that’s right for you.
 Many a home project has sat uncompleted on the garage floor because of failure in this department.
 This not only wastes money and time, but really annoys the spouse, who will eventually sell it on eBay for 1/10th of its actual value.

 - A thirty-horsepower naught-to-one-hundred-in-three-seconds Jet-Cart may be ideal for those with a death wish or seeking to orbit earth, but a tad advanced for your six-year-old.

 On the flip-side, don’t expect to impress your off-road buggy friends with a three-horsepower solid-frame, no-suspension, bone-judder machine.